Brisbane’s beloved LGBTIQ+ street festival Big Gay Day will return this year to once again raise vital funds for charities.

-In 2021, the local charities chosen to benefit are the Queensland AIDS Council, Australian Transgender Support Association Queensland, Brisbane Pride, Open Doors Youth Service, LGBTI Legal Service, and QLife.
+In 2021, the local charities chosen to benefit are the Queensland Council for LGBTI Healtht, Australian Transgender Support Association Queensland, Brisbane Pride, Open Doors Youth Service, LGBTI Legal Service, and QLife.

 The heritage-listed Wickham Hotel is one of Brisbane’s iconic venues, welcoming community members of diverse genders and sexualities.